Mildly spiced buckwheat blini topped with cucumber, fennel and yoghurt are just the thing with a glass of bubbles, and just in time for party season.

 - ⅔ cup white rice flour

-- 2 tbsp melted buttery spread (see recipe notes)
+- 2 tablespoon melted buttery spread (see recipe notes)

-- 3 tbsp aquafaba (liquid from a can of chickpeas)
+- 3 tablespoon aquafaba (liquid from a can of chickpeas)

 - Oil for frying